-Back by popular demand and in its 7th successive year, this intensive school held at Q Theatre over two weeks in January 2018 includes a full range of classes from contemporary technique, classical technique, partnering, improvisation and composition.
+Back by popular demand and in its 8th successive year, this intensive school held in Auckland over one week includes a full range of classes from contemporary technique, classical technique, partnering, improvisation and composition.
 Come open the door to your dreams, find your hidden talent and live the life of a professional dancer.
 Led by highly skilled tutors from here in Aotearoa.

 “Summer school was a place to explore dancing, creativity and performance.
 Not only was it the most fun I’ve had all summer, but it nurtured my love of dancing and opened a career pathway.”